Australia East Coast Travel Pass

 Barrington Tops to Spot X Surf Camp

-Spend the morning mountain biking or walking the trails around your beautiful Barrington Tops surroundings before travelling further along the route and visiting a koala hospital and nature reserve on the coast.
+Spend the morning mountain biking or walking the trails around your beautiful Barrington Tops surroundings before travelling further along the route and a quick stop to visit a koala hospital and nature reserve on the coast.
 Afterwards, we'll make our way to our waterside surf camp at Spot X.

 For one nights' accommodation at Spot X, including dinner and breakfast, budget around 60AUD/£35.